sentora/sentora-installers/README.md

 Sentora Installers
 ==================

-Welcome to the Sentora Installation Script Git repository, this provides a central place to store, version and distribute Sentora installer and upgrade scripts from.
+Welcome to the Sentora Installation Script Git repository, this provides a central place to store, version and distribute Sentora installer and upgrade scripts.

 ## How to install Sentora ##

-Our installation script currently support the following operating systems/distributions:
+Our installation script currently supports the following operating systems/distributions:

 * CentOS 6 and 7
 * Ubuntu 12.04 and 14.04